top of page

 Based on our analysis, there are two best notetaking apps for iPad in 2023 with handwriting support are OneNote and NoteDex.
 Of these two, only NoteDex provides cross platform ink support for handwritten notes and note organization to help you manage your project ideas, notes and information.

-NoteDex - Like Writing on Paper Index Cards
+NoteDex - Like Sketching and Writing by Hand on Paper Index Cards.
+Best note-taking Apps for Apple Pencil

-Unlike other apps in the Apple App Store, you can work on your notes on any device and share to anyone on any device - unlike Apple Notes etc. It is well formatted for iPads and also Mac, and the cross-platform cloud sync allows you to share to Windows and Web users, as well as Android by using a hyperlink - super simple publishing of cards to the web!
+Unlike other apps in the Apple App Store, you can work on your notes on any device and share to anyone on any device - unlike Apple Notes etc. It is well formatted for iPads and also Mac, and the cross-platform cloud sync allows you to share your notes to Windows and Web users, as well as Android by using a hyperlink - super simple publishing of cards to the web!
+Access to the app is truly cross-platform.

 We focus a lot on Cross-Platform.
 But why?
 Well, if you are in the Apple eco-system you might be wondering why, since your note app might be running just fine on your iPad and Mac.